Figures - Do you add useful and concise figure text (aka a caption) to avoid a lot of text over images?

 - Figure: Good Example - Some nice useful text describing the image

-It is especially important that images serve a purpose, as opposed to images which are there solely for design.
+It is especially important that images and captions serve a purpose, as opposed to graphics which are there solely for design.

 Do you feel this rule needs an update?